[Updated March 2021]

-Paul is an Engineering Manager SRE at Under Armour and formerly of PagerDuty and SoundCloud.
+Paul is an engineer at Honeycomb and formerly of Under Armor, PagerDuty, and SoundCloud.
 He posts regularly on SRE-related issues, including chaos engineering and team health.
 Regular posts include those about jobs and job searches in the field.

 SRE Advocates at Large

 This group of developers is focused on making changes to the profession.
 From gender and racial inclusivity to team management and support to better training for those new to the profession, these SREs are paving a path to a more inclusive future

 A self-described “backend brat and distributed systems diva”, Caitie often shares insights from her own career journey from IC to Engineering Manager of a 20 person org.
 This includes recommended books, her findings about distributed systems programming, and shares of the tech hardware she loves.